amazon-connect/amazon-connect-streams/Documentation.md

   * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
     If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
+* `iframeTitle`: Optional.
+This option allows you to customize the title attribute of the CCP iframe.
+  If not provided it defaults to `"Amazon Connect CCP"`.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the